How the world has united in song via #StandWithUkraine | DW | 09.03.2022

 It's not necessary to understand the lyrics of the anthem to understand its significance.
 It's enough to simply observe the faces of those singing to feel their profound expression of protest, love for their country's freedom and desire for peace.

 In recent days, musicians around the world have used the hashtag #StandWithUkraine, to show their solidarity.
-In Germany, for example, the NDR orchestra played the Ukrainian national anthem at Hamburg's Elbphilharmonie, with lights illuminated in blue and yellow: the colors of the Ukrainian flag.
+In Germany, for example, the NDR orchestra played the Ukrainian national anthem at Hamburg's Elbphilharmonie, with the concert hall illuminated in blue and yellow: the colors of the Ukrainian flag.

 The anthem has been played by major orchestras around the world in recent days.
 At New York's Metropolitan Opera the in-house orchestra and chorus performed the anthem before a performance of the opera "Don Carlos."
 In Paris, it was played by the Orchestre de Paris.